Overcoming Heroin Addiction

 Heroin Detox and Withdrawal

 After determining the course of treatment with the help of a medical professional, the next step to beating a heroin addiction is to put the body through detoxification (detox, for short).
-When the body has a physical dependence to a drug and then stops getting the substance, it goes into withdrawal.
+When the body has a physical dependence on a drug and then stops getting the substance, it goes into withdrawal.

 Withdrawal symptoms for heroin addiction usually include: